sinch/nuget-serversdk/README.md

 #### Building an ACE response

+An ACE response has somewhat different support depending on in what context you are using it:

-An ACE response can only hangup the call or continue (see Hangup and Continue under "Building an ICE response").
+- If the ACE is an event triggered by an answered call to the PSTN, The ACE response can only play prompts/menus, hangup the call or continue (see Hangup and Continue under "Building an ICE response").

-The ACE event also allows for playing prompt, but that is currently not supported by this package.
+- If the ACE is an event triggered for a server-initiated call, the ACE response can be a Hangup, a ConnectConf or a Park

 ## Defining menu structures
-You define menus by calling BeginMenuDefinition on an IIceSvamletBuilder:
+You define menus by calling BeginMenuDefinition on an IIceSvamletBuilder or IAceSvamletBuilder:

 	IMenu<IIceSvamletBuilder> BeginMenuDefinition(string menuId, string prompt, string repeatPrompt = null, int repeats = 3)